Pamela Yau interviews world renowned cellist Jian Wang, as he speaks about Bach, the BBC Proms, and being Chinese.

 Based on the controversial 1991 movie by the same name directed by Zhang Yimou, Raise the Red Lantern is a story that touches on feudal China at the beginning of the 20th Century.
 As a young girl is sold by her mother to a powerful mandarin to be his second concubine, Red Lantern becomes a tale about forbidden love and an unforgiving society that cannot save itself from jealously and custom that aims to destroy any true love that may exist.

 Many changes were made from the original movie to that of the ballet as Zhang Yimou personally adapted his own original movie, simplifying hundreds of pages of script into one page for the libretto of the ballet.

 Raw and emotional, the dancing in the production seems almost uncharacteristic of the NBC’s restrained elegance that it demonstrated in Swan Lake.
-Despair, desire, and devastation all find themselves expressed through the held positions and partnering of the male and female leads.
-With the backdrop of glowing red lanterns and Chinese Peking opera, this unhappy household is shown to be tenuously held together by feudalism and tradition.
+Despair, desire, and devastation are all expressed through the held poses and the partnering of the male and female leads.
+With the backdrop of glowing red lanterns and Chinese Peking opera, this unhappy household is held tenuously together by feudalism and tradition.